eryxcoop/cardano-zk-proof-of-innocence/research/Research and Preliminary Specification.md

 ## Ending note

 This document discusses the possible paths to take when implementing PoI for Cardano, according to our research.
 We summarized a few examples from other blockchains and, with that, we proposed two approaches for the implementation.
 Finally, we discussed some implementation challenges regarding the different aspects of the solution.
+While some aspects of the implementation remain open and will be finalized during development, we reached several key conclusions:

+1. We designed the core components for implementing a Proof of Innocence on Cardano.
+2. We selected the Groth16 proof system for its efficiency and practicality.
+3. We anticipate that running a Proof of Innocence on the Cardano mainnet is feasible in terms of resources.
+4. We believe that using Aiken and Circom to develop our proof of concept is the best approach.
+5. We propose solutions and mitigations for some possible vulnerabilities like brute-force or race attacks.

 We think this document will be a solid base on which to build a future implementation of PoI according to different product needs.